Transverse Momentum Balance and Angular Distribution of $b\bar{b}$ Dijets in Pb+Pb collisions: Results and discussion

-Employing the p+p events provided by NLO+PS event generator SHERPA as input, we study the medium modification of the $b\bar{b}$ dijets productions in Pb+Pb collisions at the LHC, using the above evolution framework which implements Langevin transport to describe heavy quark evolution and the higher twist approach to give the radiative energy loss of both heavy and light quark.
-In our treatment, jet reconstruction as well as the jet selection is performed through FASTJET~\cite{Cacciari:2011ma} on the final state partons which include produced partons, jet shower, radiated gluon after in-medium evolution.
-To test the framework and also to get an idea about its performance, we first calculated the nuclear modification factor with respect to the leading jet $p_T$ of both inclusive jets and b-jets at the LHC $\sqrt{s}=2.76$~TeV to compare with the experimental data~\cite{Khachatryan:2016jfl,Jung:2014hja}.
-We find, within the spatial diffusion factor $D_s$ extracted from Lattice which satisfied $2\pi TD_s=4.0$ and jet transport parameter extracted from hadron suppression study which is $\hat{q}_0=1.2$~GeV$^2$/fm, our simultaneous simulation for both inclusive jet and b-jet $R_{\rm AA}$ can describe the CMS data fairly well within the margin of error, only the simulation for b-jet $R_{\rm AA}$ slightly overestimates the CMS data shown in Fig.~\ref{fig:model}.
-The establishment of such evolution framework provide a possible tool and baseline to implement different heavy quark evolution and jet quenching models.
-In the chosen parameters, our prediction indicate that, at lower $p_T$ region, the heavy quark observed to suffer less energy loss, but the mass effect of the jet quenching tend to disappear when it comes to the higher $p_T$ region where $R_{\rm AA}$ of the b-jets coincide with the inclusive jets.
-It is noted that the nuclear modification factor of b-jets has been calculated in Ref.~\cite{Huang:2013vaa,Huang:2015mva}.
+Having the SHERPA generated p+p events evolved in the above framework, we obtain the final state partons which include produced partons, jet shower, radiated gluon after their in-medium modification.
+Implementing jet reconstruction as well as the jet selection through FASTJET~\cite{Cacciari:2011ma} on these final state partons, we could derive the jets productions in Pb+Pb collisions at the LHC.
+Comparing the productions with their p+p counterparts, we can study the medium modification of jet observables.
+To test the validation of such framework and also to verify its performance, we firstly calculated the nuclear modification factor with respect to the jet $p_{\rm T}$ of both inclusive jets and inclusive b-jets in the Pb+Pb collisions at the LHC $\sqrt{s}=2.76$~TeV to compare with the experimental data~\cite{Khachatryan:2016jfl,Jung:2014hja}.
+We find, with the spatial diffusion factor $D_s$ extracted from Lattice which satisfies $2\pi TD_s=4.0$ and jet transport parameter extracted from hadron suppression study which is $\hat{q}_0=1.2$~GeV$^2$/fm mentioned in the last section, our simultaneous simulation for both inclusive jets and inclusive b-jets $R_{\rm AA}$ can describe the CMS data~\cite{Jung:2014hja} fairly well within the margin of error, only the simulation for inclusive b-jet $R_{\rm AA}$ slightly overestimates the CMS data shown in Fig.~\ref{fig:model} which is similar with the calculation presented in Ref.~\cite{Huang:2013vaa,Huang:2015mva}.
+With the chosen parameters mentioned above, our prediction indicate that, at lower $p_{\rm T}$ region, the heavy quark jets suffer less energy loss then the light ones, but the mass effect of the jet quenching tend to disappear when it reaches to the higher $p_{\rm T}$ regime where $R_{\rm AA}$ of the inclusive b-jets coincide with that of the inclusive jets.
+The establishment of such evolution framework allows us to investigate the medium modification of the $b\bar{b}$ dijets production in A+A collisions.